girlscript/winter-of-contributing/JavaScript/Topics/Socket.io/README.md

 Now , we need to install **Express** and **Socket.io** and save these to **package.json node.js** file.
 To do this task, enter the following command in your terminal:

->npm install --save express socket.io
+> npm install --save express socket.io

 Finally, the only installation we are left with is **Nodemon**.To install nodemon, open your terminal and enter the following command:

->nnpm install -g nodemon
+> npm install -g nodemon

-Whenever you need to start the server, use **nodemon app.js** instead of **node app.js.**This will ensure that you don't need to restart your server everytime when you change a file.
+Whenever you need to start the server, use **nodemon app.js** instead of **node app.js**.This will ensure that you don't need to restart your server everytime when you change a file.
 It helps in speeding up the development process.

 Now, you have your development environment set up.
 You can start developing real-time application with socket.io.